MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 	// handle error...
 }

-// Print the fact that the function as completed. fmt.Printf("LRO done")
+// Print the fact that the LRO completed. fmt.Printf("LRO done")

 // Work with the response ("resp") object.